ibm-cloud-docs/vmware-service/vmaas/veeam-dedicated-sobr.md

 # Using a dedicated Scale-out Backup Repository with Veeam Backup
 {: #veeam-adding-sobr}

-You can order a dedicated Scale-out Backup Repository (SOBR) through the Veeam® Backup service for your single-tenant and multitenant instances.
+When you provision your {{site.data.keyword.vcf-aas}} instance, a total of two *shared* Scale-out Backup Repository (SOBRs) are available.
+The size of each shared SOBR is a maximum of 100 TB.

-A SOBR is a repository system with horizontal scaling support for multitier storage of data.
-A SOBR consists of one or more backup repositories or object storage repositories that are called the performance tier.
+A SOBR is a repository system with horizontal scaling support for multitier storage of data and consists of one or more backup repositories or object storage repositories that are called the performance tier.
 You can expand the performance tier with object storage repositories for long-term retention to create the capacity tier.
 All of the storage devices and systems inside the SOBR are joined into a system with their capacities summarized.

-Use dedicated SOBRs to add storage to your backup infrastructure based on your needs.
+If you require more storage than the shared SOBRs offer, you can order a *dedicated* SOBR through the Veeam® Backup service for your single-tenant and multitenant instances.
 You can add a SOBR of a minimum size of 200 TB or multiple 200 TB repository virtual machines (VMs) to create a SOBR up to a maximum of 1200 TBs.
 The repository VMs for a SOBR are not shared.

-You can order multiple SOBRs.
+For more information about SOBRs with Veeam Backup, see the *Backup data storage and encryption* section in [Managing Veeam for {{site.data.keyword.vcf-aas}}](/docs/vmware-service?topic=vmware-service-tenant-veeam#tenant-veeam-storage).

 To order a dedicated SOBR, you must open a new IBM Support case and provide the following information.
+You can order multiple SOBRs.

 ## Procedure to request a dedicated SOBR
 {: #veeam-adding-sobr-proc}